 Any changes to the number of members will be reflected in your monthly statement, either as extra prorated charges or payback.

 The day you upgrade to a paid plan defines the start of your billing period.
-From here, there's only three different times you will see charges from GitBook:
+From here, there are only three different times you will see charges from GitBook:

 On the day you upgraded to a paid plan.